 Dear [New or Existing Member’s Name],

-As ever, our regular church activities will also continue in the coming months.
+As always, our regular church activities will also continue in the coming months.
 These include:

 - [Name of the church activity and date]